- Low prices (loose diamonds)

 Brilliance.com is a well-established online jeweler that has been in the diamond business for decades.
 Brilliance.com generally receives excellent reviews, and it’s known for its low prices and excellent customer service.
 Brilliance.com not only sells mined diamonds but also lab-grown.
 That’s why we decided to review Brilliance.com, and in our Brilliance.com review, we’ll see if they live up to the expectations and what you should consider before buying.

-Our Brilliance.com review finds that Brilliance offers great prices compared to some of the best online jewelers.
-They have a large diamond inventory, but not all diamonds are actually available, even if they are listed on their site.
+Our updated 2023 Brilliance.com review finds that Brilliance continues to offer good prices compared to other online diamond jewelers.
+They also have a large diamond inventory, but not all diamonds are actually available, even if they are listed on their site.
 Brilliance.com has great customer support, making the buying experience easy and user-friendly.

 However, Brilliance.com also suffers from slow order processing and delivery, partly due to them not having the diamonds listed in stock, subjective grading of ready-to-ship diamond jewelry, low-quality diamond image and video, and confusing and sub-par terms.

 All in all, our Brilliance.com review finds that they offer reasonable prices and a decent shopping experience, but with some drawbacks.
+See our recommended better alternatives below.
 Our final Brilliance.com review score lands at 3.9 out of 5 stars.

 Learn more about what we like and dislike about Brilliance and what you need to know before buying in our in-depth Brilliance.com review.